 God and Gangs: Criminal Violence and Religion in Guatemala

 "God and Gangs: Criminal Violence and Religion in Guatemala" is a series of three short videos that sketch the context of gang violence in Guatemala and highlight the role of religion as a potential source for both individual and social transformation.
 The series profiles the work of sociologist Robert Brenneman as he interviews former gang members who have exited the criminal world by converting to Pentecostalism.
-These videos were produced and directed by American University School of Communication Professor Bill Gentile and are now available on YouTube: I. The Gangs, II.
-The Researcher, and III.
-The Pastor.
+These videos were produced and directed by American University School of Communication Professor Bill Gentile and are now available on YouTube.

 Central American Migrants in Mexico: Implications for U.S. Security and Immigration Policy